asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ## Domain model generation

 As mentioned in [the blog post about January](/blog/january-2021-at-asyncapi#next-major-feature-is-data-model-generation), February was all about data model generation that we wanted to use to speed up templates development for code generation.
 The library is [ready](https://github.com/asyncapi/generator-model-sdk), and we started trying it out.
-You can try it out too, and you do not even need our AsyncAPI Generator or AsyncAPI at all.
-It is a generic library and you only need JSON Schema Draft 7.
+You can try it out too, and you do not even need our AsyncAPI Generator.
+It is a generic library and you only need a JSON Schema Draft 7 or an AsyncAPI document.

 ```js
 import { TypeScriptGenerator } from '@asyncapi/generator-model-sdk';